Skip to content

 Career tips

-It's useful to look for work experience opportunities or internships while you are studying that give you the chance to gain laboratory skills like:using pipettes; sterilising equipment; setting up analytical instruments; following safety standards and procedures
+It's useful to look for work experience opportunities and internships while you are studying.
+This will give you the chance to gain laboratory skills like:sterilising equipment; setting up analytical instruments; working as part of a research team; following safety standards and procedures

 Professional and industry bodies

-You could join the British Pharmacological Society for professional recognition, training opportunities and to make industry contacts.
+You can join the British Pharmacological Society for professional recognition, training opportunities and to make industry contacts.

 Further information

-You can find out more about becoming a pharmacologist through the British Pharmacological Society and the Association of the British Pharmaceutical Industry.
+You can find out more about a career in pharmacology and working in pharmaceuticals through the British Pharmacological Society and the Association of the British Pharmaceutical Industry.

 Showing jobs in: